-Level I: Student/Faculty or Staff Discussion Level - The student should begin at this level by contacting the faculty member in question to develop an informal discussion and reconciliation.
-A student grievance should be worked out at the first level for better understanding of all those concerned.
+Level I Student/Faculty/Staff Discussion Level - A student grievance should be worked out at the first level for better understanding of all those concerned.
+The student should begin at this level by contacting the faculty member whom the grievance is against for information discussion and reconciliation.
 If a solution cannot be obtained at this level, the student has the right to proceed to Level II.

-Level II: Student/Mediator/Faculty Discussion Level - The student must send a letter to the Dean of Engagement and Success informing them of the nature of the grievance within three (3) business days after the completion of the discussion at the student/faculty level (Level I) and the student's intention to proceed to Level II.
-A copy of this letter is to be forwarded to the Provost/Vice President of Learning.
-The Dean of Engagement and Success will appoint a mediator (faculty or staff) satisfactory to both the student and the faculty member to attempt to resolve the matter.
-If the grievance cannot be resolved through mediation, the student must contact the Dean of Engagement and Success to discuss whether to proceed to Level III.
-If the faculty member is unable to participate, the appropriate Department Chair will serve or appoint a faculty member to serve in their place.
+Level II Student/Mediator/Faculty Discussion Level - Normally, within three academic days after the completion of the discussion at the student/faculty level (Level I), the student must send a letter to the program director and department chair informing her/him of the nature of the grievance and the student's intention to proceed with Level II.
+A copy of this letter is to be forwarded to the Provost/Vice President for Academic Affairs (VPAA).

+The department chair will appoint a mediator (faculty or staff) satisfactory to both the student and the faculty member to attempt to resolve the matter.
+If the grievance cannot be resolved through mediation, the student must contact the department chair to discuss whether to proceed to Level III.

-Level III: Committee Level - A letter must be submitted by the student to the Provost/Vice President of Learning within five (5) business days requesting the formation of a grievance committee.
-This letter should state the grievance and inform the Provost/Vice President of Learning that no resolution has been reached prior to this point and a grievance committee is requested.
-The Provost may reject the request, or if the Provost believes that there is potential merit to the student's case, a committee will be appointed to hear the case.
-The Provost will appoint a committee consisting of three (3) faculty members from the school of the student and two (2) students.
-The Provost contacts the committee regarding the student's intent and calls the committee into session within a reasonable time of the receipt of the student's letter requesting the committee hearing.
-Both sides present their arguments, and a decision is reached.
+Level III Committee Level - The student must submit a letter to the Provost/VPAA normally within five academic days requesting the formation of a grievance committee.
+This letter should state the grievance and inform the Provost/VPAA that no resolution has been reached prior to this point and a grievance committee is needed.
+The Provost/VPAA may reject the appeal, or if the Provost/VPAA believes there is potentially merit in the student's case, a committee will be appointed to hear the case.
+The Provost/VPAA will appoint a committee consisting of three faculty from the college of the student and two students.
+The Provost/VPAA contacts the committee regarding the student's intent and calls the committee into session normally within a reasonable time of the receipt of the student's letter requesting the committee hearing.
+Both sides present their arguments and a decision is reached.
 The student and the faculty member have the right to be present throughout, and the hearing is not open to the public.
-If the committee believes, as a result of this review, that there is merit to the student's appeal, the committee may suggest to the faculty that some other action be taken.
-37 It is the faculty member who makes the final decision as to the grade awarded.
-The decision of the committee will be reported in writing to the student, the faculty member, the faculty member's Chair or Dean, and the Provost/Vice President of Learning.
-APPEAL PROCESS The committee's decision may be appealed to the Provost/Vice President of Learning by either the student or the faculty member.
-The request for a new hearing must be made in writing by the student or faculty member to the Provost within five (5) business days of the receipt of the original committee's decision.
-The Provost/Vice President of Learning may affirm the committee's decision or determine that the hearing may have procedural errors or a misapplication or misinterpretation of university policies or procedures.
-The Provost may, after hearing the student's or faculty member's allegations and reviewing all factors involved, determine that the hearing at Level III involved unfair or capricious proceedings and request the Chair of the College Faculty convene a new committee to evaluate the original grievance.
-The final decision of the new committee will be reported in writing to the student, the faculty member, the College Dean, and the Provost.
+If the committee believes, as a result of this review, that there is merit in the student's appeal, the committee may suggest to the instructor that some other action be taken.
+It is the instructor who makes the final decision as to the grade awarded.
+The decision of the committee will be reported in writing to the student, the instructor, the instructor's academic chair, and the Provost/VPAA.
+(The students and faculty members will receive the committee's decision in writing)

+APPEAL - Any grievance involving unfair or capricious proceedings by the committee shall be handled by the Provost/VPAA who may, after hearing the student's allegations and reviewing all the factors involved, determine that the hearing at Level III is null and void and request the chairperson of the College Faculty convene a new committee to rehear the original grievance.
+The student must make the request for a new hearing in writing to the Provost/VPAA within five academic days of the receipt of the original committee's decision.